chuck-danner/journey2microservices/Journey to Microservices.md

 1. Multiple teams working on an application and getting in each others way
 1. Fault isolation and high availability
 1. Technology diversity

+# Moving from monolith to microservice #

+Use the monolith as the default - Sam Newman, Martin Fowler

+There are two ways two key ways to modernize an application: big bang and iterative.
+Big bang modernization is where you replace large parts or even the entire application as one big release, one big change.
+You often work on these big changes for months or years before the user is able to use them.
+Iterative modernization is when you modernize the application mostly in place with small little releases, and the application slowly evolves over time.
+This method allows us to deliver value to the user sooner, and allows us to pivot more if priorities change.
+We have a method for doing this, it is called the Strangler or Strangler Fig Pattern.

+The Strangler Fig Pattern was coined by Martin Fowler.
+The Stranger Fig is a plant that grows on trees.
+It slowly grows and replaces parts of the tree, piece by piece until it has enveloped the entire tree, and the tree dies.
+In our case this is what we do with a monolithic application.

+## First lets talk about domains #

+So how do we know how to break up a monolithic application?
+Where should we draw the lines to split out.
+We use Domain Driven Design.

+Conway's Law:
+Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure. — Melvin E. Conway

+Domain driven design is a software approach where model software to match a business domain.
+Sometimes domains can be easily found by who the product owner is for that piece of an application.
+If one person is responsible for one piece of an application that is likely a domain.

+## Sample App Split #

+So how can we split up our sample application.
+We would split it up by Functionality.
+Customers, products, cart, and reviews.
+We can look at each of these and try to find the one with the fewest connection.
+It looks like reviews would be a good candidate to start with.

+## Defining the API #

+One of the most important parts of creating your microservice is defining the method with which it will communicate with all other services.
+Everything else is under the control of the microservice.
+I can change the underlying functionality, technology, then we have full control to manage that, but if we change the API, that affects every other service that calls that api.

+# Defining the API for the Sample#

+Often times this is will be a Rest API.
+In this case we will define a restful api for creating and  retrieving reviews by product id.
+We can add endpoints to create, read, update and delete reviews.

+One of the best things about defining this api is that it is now flexible.
+I can have multiple interfaces and other systems interacting with this API.
+We can also change the underlying technology under this service with out having to update other parts of the application.

+## De-tangling the data

+One of the most complicated part of a lot of systems is the database.
+You have normalized data, foreign keys, stored procedures that execute multiple transaction.
+Lots of tangles reaching into different areas in the database.
+One of the key tenants of microservice is that each microservice keeps and manages its own data.
+The data could be stored in different databases, on different servers, using different technologies.
+Some could store their data as SQL, some as No-SQL.
+So we need to separate the data, a good start is to put the new tables in a new schema as a first layer of separation.
+If you need to keep transactions across multiple services you need to utilize Sagas, but that in its self is a large topic.

+## De-tangling our sample app #

+Here we can pull the data out, and store it in a different database.
+This allows us to scale independently, or even use a different method for storing this data.

+## Setting up a facade #

+Now we need to isolate this section as its own domain.
+First we can separate the application creating a new package and moving the code for that domain into the new package.
+We can then quickly look for references to that code.
+Once you have separated out the domain code for you service you set up a facade.
+If you are going to use RESTful web calls to communicate with your services, you set up your REST controller and services to access the functionality with in the new service.
+Then to access that functionality you call those RESTful controllers using the API you developed.

+You can also setup an API gateway in front of the microservices to give you greater flexibility.

+## Setting up the facade #

+We add the rest Controller and call it using a rest template in the service layer.

+## Stand Alone Service #

+Now we can pull the service out by itself.
+You should be able to develop, test, deploy, and operate this application independently.

+You can also setup an API gateway in front of the microservices to give you greater flexibility.

+## User interface #

+The user interface should be its own component, which reaches to other service.
+Now that calls are to API, you can have multiple user interfaces calling the same services, like web and mobile applications.

+There is also the potential to split the User interface into micro-front ends.
+As with microservices, you should start with a monolith and break them up, iteratively, as needed.

 # Three Things #